Update: March 11, 2021

-On March 18, Congress passed the Families First Coronavirus Response Act, which includes increased Medicaid funding, emergency paid leave, increased funding for food assistance, and free coronavirus testing.
+On March 18, 2020 Congress passed the Families First Coronavirus Response Act, which includes increased Medicaid funding, emergency paid leave, increased funding for food assistance, and free coronavirus testing.
 Senate Republicans then introduced the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), which, following much negotiation, passed the Senate on March 25 and the House on March 27.
 The final bill included some of the disability community’s priorities, but many were omitted and we are now working to ensure those are included in the next round of coronavirus relief legislation.

+More must be done to meet the needs of people with disabilities and it must be done now.
+Given the fast-moving nature of this crisis, it’s crucial that Congress work quickly to pass legislation that recognizes the outsized impact this is having and will continue to have on disabled people.
 CPR and other disability organizations are already working on advocacy for the next COVID-19 package being negotiated in Congress.
-We are working closely with our allies to promote inclusion of the disability community priorities that were not included in the CARES Act.
+We are working closely with our allies to promote inclusion of the disability community priorities that were were not included in CARES and American Rescue Plan Act.

 You can find more details on all of the passed and proposed legislation on our COVID-19 legislation page.

 Federal Agency Response